BitCannaGlobal/bcna/README.md

 ```
     bcnad config chain-id bitcanna-1
 ```
-2. **MemPool customs settings**
+2. **MemPool custom settings**
-    Before start you need to set this custom config for MemPool at `.bcna/config/config.toml/` to prevent Spam Storms: (reset to apply)
+    Before start you need to set this custom config for MemPool at `.bcna/config/config.toml/` to prevent Spam Storms: (reset the binary to apply)
    * max_tx_bytes = 524288
    * max_txs_bytes = 268435456